streamroot/integration-samples/orchestrator/android/README.md

 **Notes**:

 - Orchestrator requires Android KitKat 4.4 <=> API 19.
 Make sure your minSdkVersion is set to 19 or higher.
-- ExoPlayerQosModule is referencing the bridge class from step 3.
+- PlayerInteractor is referencing the bridge class from step 3.
-- ExoPlayer requires targetCompatibility java 8.

 If your minSdkVersion is strictly below API 21 (usually 19) and you encounter a maximum number of functions reached, you might need to setup a multidex application.